 You will probably have a lot of questions about the neighborhood.
 Where do you start?
 Well… you are off to a pretty good start because you found this webpage!
 We are working to make this the place you can go the get answers to your Orchard Brook questions.
 If you can’t find what you are looking for, ASK!
-There are contacts for a number of areas listed on this website, a list of contacts for various subjects, and if all that fails, use the Contact Us page.
+There are contacts for a number of areas listed on the Contact Us page.
 You can also send a general message using the form at the bottom of the page and someone will answer or redirect you.

 Join the Email List and Directory!

 Get Familiar with the Covenants

 If you haven’t gotten familiar with the Covenants yet, take a little time to look them over.
 The Board of Directors is charged with enforcement of the Covenants, but they are homeowners just like yourself and they really get no pleasure from enforcement actions.
 It better for everyone concerned if you learn the rules, and work within them.
 There are a handful of issues that arise repeatedly, that you can easily avoid:

 Making architectural changes – The Board does not want to stand in the way of your remodeling or landscaping project, but you need to make them aware of what your plans are.
 We want to maintain the harmonious nature of our beautiful subdivision, please remember that it is necessary to submit a completed Architectural Request Form if you have any plans to do work on the exterior of your home or property.
 If you are not sure if your project requires board approval, just ask.
 The board’s interest is in protecting the common areas, avoiding neighborly disputes through communication and planning, making sure rainwater runoff does not become a problem for surrounding homes and ensuring your project does not run afoul of any covenant provisions.
 Send an Architectural Change Request before starting your project.

 Common areas – Homeowners may not extend their lot onto the common area in any way.
 No construction of any type, including pathways, flower beds, gardens, patios, fire pits, play sets, sandboxes, etc. are allowed.